 Our tyres policy is based on the advice of Adam Plate the old owner of the Pink Roadhouse at Oodnadatta who we met in the late 90s and early 2000s.
 Adam was a legend in outback SA driving and was a key figure in raising awareness of the advantages of lower pressures on rough roads.

-However we are selling a limited number of Early Exit Passes.
-Holders of these can leave a little earlier, on Thursday afternoon.
-You are permitted to move your vehicle to Day Parking during the allocated times, but will not be able to bring your car back into the campground until 12.30 on Thursday 8th.
+There a limited number of Early Exit Passes available.
+Holders of these passes can leave a little earlier, on Thursday afternoon.
+You are permitted to move your vehicle to Day Parking during the allocated times, but will not be able to bring your car back into the campground until 12.30 on Thursday 7th July.

 See table below for permitted vehicle movements.